 Let’s start with understanding the Amazon seller registration process.
 With the constant changes that take place on Amazon, the best way to get started in setting up your seller account is to follow the Amazon Services links for getting started online.

 When registering as a seller, be sure you have a registered trademark certificate.
 Brand Registry is a MUST for Amazon success.
-It allows you to create a Brand Store on Amazon, add A+ content to your product listing, and advertise beyond what non-registered sellers will get.
-Registering your brand can be done with an intellectual property (IP) attorney or through a new service Amazon now offers called Amazon IP Accelerator.
-This service is an easy way for third party sellers to get started!
+It allows you to create a Brand Store on Amazon, add A+ content to your product listing, and advertising beyond what non-registered sellers will get.
+Registering your brand can be done with intellectual property (IP) attorney or through a new service Amazon now offers called Amazon IP Accelerator.
+This service is an easy way for third-party sellers to get started!

 SEO is Key!

 Getting people to look at your listing once it is there is mission-critical.
 Search Engine Optimization (SEO) is the key to getting visitors to your listing.
 Without utilizing SEO tools effectively, you will not close the sale.
 It won’t matter how great your listing looks.